google/mozc/docs/build_mozc_in_docker.md

 Notes
 * You might want to execute `docker stop` after `docker exec`.
-* `mozc_build` is the Docker contaniner name created in the above section.
+* `mozc_build` is the Docker container name created in the above section.

 ### Copy Mozc binaries from Docker container to host